Acrobat Arva Case had her whole life ahead of her when cancer, followed by an addiction to pain medication, caused her world to crash.

 Hospital commitment offered

-Still under her probationary sentence, Case again ran afoul of the law.
-This time, given her history of addiction, the San Francisco judge chose to commit the former acrobat to the Mendocino State Hospital.
+While still on probation, Case again ran afoul of the law.
+This time, given her addiction history, the San Francisco judge chose to commit the former acrobat to the Mendocino State Hospital.

 Judge Thomas Graham committed her October 23, 1914, according to California State Archives.

 The hospital doctor’s notes indicate, “uterus and ovaries removed 10 years ago (due to) cancer.
 Uses morphine and cocaine excessively.
-Morphine (use began) 10 years ago, cocaine 2 years ago.”
+Morphine (use began) 10 years ago, cocaine two years ago.”

 She was discharged in July 1915 with the note: “not to be benefited by further treatment.”